MantisAI/nervaluate/README.md

 positives, true positives, false negatives and false positives, and subsequently compute precision, recall and F1-score for each named-entity type.

-However this simple schema ignores the possibility of partial matches or other scenarios when the NER system gets the named-entity surface string correct but the type wrong, and we might also want to evaluate these scenarios again at a full-entity level.
+However, this simple schema ignores the possibility of partial matches or other scenarios when the NER system gets the named-entity surface string correct but the type wrong, and we might also want to evaluate these scenarios again at a full-entity level.